 The Pathway Program was developed as the complementary support component of the bachelor's completion program at Roberts.
 Today, Pathway provides a unique opportunity for students to satisfy credit requirements in a time-shortened format, which is ideal for completing a bachelor's degree.
-Courses are offered in a five-week accelerated format on weeknights, Saturdays and online.
+Courses are offered in an eight-week accelerated format on weeknights, Saturdays and online.
 These courses serve as an excellent introduction to non-traditional learning or for continuing education and professional development.

 Pathway Course Schedules: